ashishbhatti/ml-app-auto-mpg-efficiency/README.md

 # ml-app-auto-mpg-efficiency

-The app is deployed on https://vehicle-mpg-prediction.onrender.com/ But you can only query using post request.
+The app is deployed on https://vehicle-mpg-prediction.onrender.com/ \
+But you can only query using post request.

 To test the app, run the following python code:
 ```
-# sample values
+# sample values, you can give your own vehicle configuration as well
 vehicle_config = {
     'Cylinders': [4, 6, 8],
     'Displacement': [155.0, 160.0, 165.5],